I missed last week’s episode of Monday Night Raw, which really isn’t anything out of the ordinary for me these days.

 It began with Cena coming out to issue his weekly U.S. Championship Open Challenge, to which Kevin Owens accepted.
 Owens was soon interrupted by Cesaro who came down to accept the challenge since Owens cost him an opportunity to beat Cena clean on last week.

-When I think back to the infamous comments that WWE Chairman Vince McMahon made about Cesaro lacking personality earlier this year on Steve Austin’s podcast I couldn’t help but wonder if he still feels the same way about Cesaro.
-If you recall, he also blamed Cesaro’s Swiss heritage as being a factor as to why he had yet to connect with the audience.
+When I think back to the infamous comments that WWE Chairman Vince McMahon made about Cesaro’s lack of connection with the audience earlier this year on Steve Austin’s podcast, I couldn’t help but wonder if he still feels the same way after watching last night’s match.

 Cesaro consistently nails everything that is thrown his way.
 They pair him up with Tyson Kidd (another greatly underrated talent) and they end up becoming the company’s hottest team.
 They put him against Cena and he ends up having two incredible matches.